apache/jena-site/source/documentation/query/arq-query-eval.md

 ARQ provides three query engine factories; the main query engine factory, one for a reference query engine and one to remotely execute a query.
-SDB and TDB provide their own query engine factories which they register during sub-system initialization.
+TDB provides its own query engine factories which they register during sub-system initialization.
 Both extend the main query engine described below.